MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-forensic-evidence.md

 ## Hardware requirements

-The following tables include the supported hardware requirements for utilizing insider risk management forensic evidence.
+The following tables include the minimum requirements to use the Microsoft Purview client and support insider risk management forensic evidence captures.

 ### Supported platforms